lucasvegi/Elixir-Refactorings/README.md

   {:error, "args not numeric"}
   ```

+  After this refactoring, the module ``Foo`` acts as the ``behaviour definition`` and the module ``Sum`` as the ``behaviour instance``.
 This refactoring is highly valuable since behaviour constructs allow static code analysis tools such as [Dialyzer][Dialyzer] to have a better understanding of the code, offer useful recommendations, and detect potential issues.

-  __[Curiosity] Recalling previous refactorings:__ Although this refactoring was successfully completed, note that it created a new opportunity for refactoring in the function ``Foo.print_result/2``.
+  __Recalling previous refactorings:__ Although this refactoring was successfully completed, note that it created a new opportunity for refactoring in the function ``Foo.print_result/2``.
 The first line of this function remained with a hard-coded call to ``Sum.math_operation/2``, which is an implementation of the ``@callback`` defined in the behaviour.
 Imagine that in the future the module ``Subtraction``, which also implements the ``Foo`` behaviour, is created:

   ```elixir
   defmodule Subtraction do